Jedward: 2014–present: Voice of a Rebel and other projects

 In January 2014, the third series of their CBBC television programme Jedward's Big Adventure was broadcast.
 Due to its popularity, the series run was doubled to 10 episodes.
 They also provided weekly style commentary of the contestants in Sweden's Melodifestivalen competition and made a guest performance at the Melodifestivalen Second Chance show in early March.
 In April 2014, Jedward debuted their new single "Free Spirit" on Australian radio station KIIS 106.5.
 This was followed by news of the duo's fourth studio album to be released later in the year.
 The album will contain songs written and produced by Jedward.
 The duo's follow-up single "Ferocious" was released in November 2014, charting at No.15 on the Irish singles chart.
 In November 2014 it was announced that John and Edward would join the cast of ITV's new circus reality show Get Your Act Together in 2015.

 Between 2014 and 2018, they released several new self-penned singles and directed the accompanying music videos.
 The twins appeared on The Ray D'arcy Show in February 2017 and confirmed that they were working on their fourth studio album.
 They signed to Universal Music Singapore in April 2019, and released their fourth studio album, and first with UMSG, Voice of a Rebel on 20 June 2019 across Asia, followed by the rest of the world on 27 June.
-The album is available both digitally and on CD (the latter via their official website).

 Philanthropy

-Jedward are involved with many charity projects, and were one of the highest rated charity ambassadors in Ireland for 2011.
+Jedward were one of the highest rated charity ambassadors in Ireland for 2011.
 Jedward are ambassadors for the Irish Society for the Prevention of Cruelty to Children (ISPCC) and have fronted an ISPCC poster campaign.
-The proceeds of their Euro 2012 charity single "Put The Green Cape On" also went to the ISPCC.
+The proceeds of their Euro 2012 charity single "Put the Green Cape On" also went to the ISPCC.
 From 2010 to 2013 Jedward performed annually at the ChildLine Concert, which benefits the ISPCC's ChildLine service.
 Also in Ireland, Jedward have been involved with the ISPCA's My Dog Ate It campaign, and promote the Concern Worldwide Fast fundraiser.
 Jedward have also been involved with Comic Relief, Sport Relief and Children in Need, in the UK, as well as giving their time to visit children in hospitals.